I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-rtl-run-once-init-fn.md

       The <i>RunOnceInitialization</i> routine returns a nonzero value to indicate success, and returns zero to indicate failure.</p>

 ## -remarks
 <p>A driver-implemented <i>RunOnceInitialization</i> routine performs driver-specific initialization and then writes the initialization data to the memory location that the <i>Context</i> parameter points to.
 Drivers use the <b>RtlRunOnceExecuteOnce</b> routine to make a one-time call to a <i>RunOnceInitialization</i> routine.
 The operating system guarantees that the <i>RunOnceInitialization</i> routine is not called twice for the same value of the <i>RunOnce</i> parameter.</p>

 <p>A small number of low-order bits in the location pointed to by the <i>Context</i> parameter are reserved for use by the operating system.
 Your driver's <i>RunOnceInitialization</i> routine should set these reserved bits to zero in the output value that it writes to *<i>Context</i>.
 The RTL_RUN_ONCE_CTX_RESERVED_BITS constant defined in Ntddk.h specifies the number of low-order bits that are reserved.
 Currently, RTL_RUN_ONCE_CTX_RESERVED_BITS is defined to be two, which means that the driver must set the two least significant bits of the PVOID value pointed to by <i>Context</i> to zero.</p>

-<p>To define a <i>RunOnceInitialization</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a <i>RunOnceInitialization</i> callback routine that is named <code>MyRunOnceInitialization</code>, use the RTL_RUN_ONCE_INIT_FN type as shown in this code example:</p>

-<p>Then, implement your callback routine as follows:</p>

-<p>The RTL_RUN_ONCE_INIT_FN function type is defined in the Wdm.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the RTL_RUN_ONCE_INIT_FN function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/3260b53e-82be-4dbc-8ac5-d0e52de77f9d">Declaring Functions by Using Function Role Types for WDM Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

-<p>A driver-implemented <i>RunOnceInitialization</i> routine performs driver-specific initialization and then writes the initialization data to the memory location that the <i>Context</i> parameter points to.
-Drivers use the <b>RtlRunOnceExecuteOnce</b> routine to make a one-time call to a <i>RunOnceInitialization</i> routine.
-The operating system guarantees that the <i>RunOnceInitialization</i> routine is not called twice for the same value of the <i>RunOnce</i> parameter.</p>

-<p>A small number of low-order bits in the location pointed to by the <i>Context</i> parameter are reserved for use by the operating system.
-Your driver's <i>RunOnceInitialization</i> routine should set these reserved bits to zero in the output value that it writes to *<i>Context</i>.
-The RTL_RUN_ONCE_CTX_RESERVED_BITS constant defined in Ntddk.h specifies the number of low-order bits that are reserved.
-Currently, RTL_RUN_ONCE_CTX_RESERVED_BITS is defined to be two, which means that the driver must set the two least significant bits of the PVOID value pointed to by <i>Context</i> to zero.</p>